chenzhivis/Analysis-of-Diamond-Features-and-Price-Prediction/README.md

 ## This repository contains the following files:

-*  mod2 project1.ipynb, -- the main jupyter notebook containing 6 parts: 1).
+*  DiamondPricePredictionandFeatureAnalysis.ipynb, -- the main jupyter notebook containing 6 parts: 1).
 Data collection, web scraping, data cleaning; 2).
 Exploratory data analysis, descriptive statistics; 3).
 Hypothesis testing; 4).
 Model fitting with multiple linear regression and lasso regression, evaluate models; 5).
 Futher feature engineering, model improvement; 6).
 Business/social case analysis & conclusions.

 *  selenium webscraping.ipynb, -- I wrote web scraping code in this notebook to get data from online jewelry sales website.
 In this, various feature values can be input to scrape the data in the range I desire.